How college basketball free agency is shaping up

 Previous team: Oregon

-The only transfer on this list who has played in a Final Four, the 6-foot-11 Bigby-Williams will give LSU immediate rebounding credibility at both ends of the floor.
+The only transfer on this list who has played in a Final Four, 6-foot-11 Bigby-Williams will give LSU immediate rebounding credibility at both ends of the floor.
 Anything the London native can add on offense will be icing on that cake for Will Wade.

 Evan Boudreaux, Purdue Boilermakers